sharetribe/sharetribe/docs/js-routes.md

 }

-## Parameters
+## Arguments

-You can give parameters to the route helper function as you would do in Rails:
+You can give arguments to the route helper function as you would do in Rails:

 ```js
 Routes.person_path({username: "johndoe", show_closed: true})